 Any shift with only one staff member scheduled is risky.
 If that staff member even gets a bad flu it is very hard to arrange our remaining staff to fill the gap without opening up holes during other shifts.

-In November and December, we (library staff) will be working on this problem with a group of interested stakeholders, including students with the goal of identifying sustainable ways to provide needed services to the OSU community 24/5.
+We are working on this problem with a group of interested stakeholders, including students with the goal of identifying sustainable ways to provide needed services to the OSU community 24/5

-4. What type of information will consider before making decisions about 24/5?
+4. What type of information will we consider before making decisions about 24/5?

 5. So it’s not just about how many people are using the library?